lse-ds205/rag-fact-sheets/README.md

 1. docker run -p 5432:5432 --name pgai -e POSTGRES_PASSWORD=password timescale/timescaledb-ha:pg17
 2. docker exec -it pgai psql -c "CREATE EXTENSION ai CASCADE;"

-Now create a new table for embeddings.

-1. Go to create_table.sql
-2. Select the Postgres Server (it's at the bottom for mac, probably the same for windows)
-3. Highlight the code and right click to run query

 ### 6. Dotenv setup:

 1. Create a .env file in the root directory